Disclosure: We may earn commission from some of the links in this post at no cost to you. Read our T&C’s for more info.

 These come in a pack of twenty-eight.
 I would make sure you have three packs on hand for the first three weeks.
 After that you can start using smaller pads.

-2. Large Sanitary Pads
+2. Long Overnight Sanitary Pads

 Always is the go-to brand of pads for a lot of new moms because they are super absorbent and they are thin enough to be undetectable under your clothing.